Support your immune system now to stay healthy ALL year!

 - Honey — Take a teaspoon of raw honey throughout the day for an immune boost.
 Add it to lemon water or ginger tea for nutrients and flavor.

 - Turmeric — Try Turmeric Ginger Shots for an anti-inflammatory immune boost.
 Option to add oranges or garlic too.

 High-stress levels prevent your body from focusing on essential jobs like proper immune function.
 Support your immune system by reducing stress and planning daily relaxation activities, like breathing exercises, restorative or yin yoga, meditation, journaling, Epsom salt baths, nature walks, or anything else you enjoy.
 In addition, sleep is one of the best things you can do to support your immune system.
 Strive to be in bed by 10:30 PM every night.
 If you feel stressed and run down, take a nap or go to bed earlier.
 Sleep allows your body to rest, repair, and regenerate so it can fight off pathogens and support immune function.

 9. Supplement For Support

-A clean, whole food diet consisting of mostly fruits and vegetables.
-Drink celery juice, cucumber juice, lemon water, lime water, ginger tea, thyme tea, rose hips tea and vegetable broth.
+A clean, whole food diet consisting primarily of fruits and vegetables.
+Drink celery juice, cucumber juice, lemon water, lime water, ginger tea, thyme tea, rose hips tea, and vegetable broth.
 Eat garlic, ginger, turmeric, and raw honey.